DYXL-FM: 2002–present: iFM

 On May 16, 2002, the station was relaunched as 93.9 iFM and switched back to its mass-based format, with its first slogan "Hit after hit, iFM".
 It expanded its broadcast hours to 20 hours daily, signing off at 12:00 MN.
 Several years later, iFM began broadcasting 24 hours a day.

-According to the Nielsen Radio Audience Measurement Survey, iFM was the over-all Number 1 FM station in Metro Cebu from 2002 to 2013.
+According to the Nielsen Radio Audience Measurement Survey, iFM Cebu was dominates the over-all Number 1 FM station in Metro Cebu from 2007 to 2013.

 In 2005, the station launched its love-advice program, Dear iFM, wherein listeners asking for letter senders to share their stories of love, heartaches, struggles, joys and even strange ones.

-On March 2, 2009, as part of RMN's nationwide expansion, iFM changed its new logo and the slogan Sa iFM, Siguradong Enjoy Ka!.
+On March 2, 2009, iFM adapted the slogan Sa iFM, Siguradong Enjoy Ka!.

 On May 26, 2012, the station, along with its sister station DYHP, went off the air and moved to its current home in Capitol Central Hotel and Suites along Capitol Site.
+It went back on air a day later.

-In 2014, iFM leaned a more localized approach in its programming, adopting the slogan LR, Lahi raaah!.
+In 2014, iFM leaned to a more localized approach in its programming, adopting the slogan LR, Lahi raaah!.
 On July 24, 2017, iFM changed its slogan to i Na Beh!, along with the return of the 7-note sound mnemonic from 2002.
-Since then, its DJs started using Cebuano as their language.

 On Q2 of 2018, iFM carried-over the slogan "Ang Idol Kong FM", coinciding the nationwide launch of its new jingle.
 Also by April 1, 2018, the slogan was changed into i Na Ta!, a variant of the slogan used by its Davao station, and on July 30, the station brought back its slogan LR!
 Lahi Ra!.